Alfresco/docs-alfresco/insight-engine/latest/config/sharding/create/index.md

 The core templates include schema.xml and solrconfig.xml.
 The main purpose is to create multiple cores on multiple machines with the same configuration.

-> **Note:** The `aps` and `rerankWithQueryLog` templates have been removed from the default distribution of Alfresco Search and Insight Engine from version 1.4 onwards.
+> **Note:** The `aps` and `rerankWithQueryLog` templates have been removed from the default distribution of Search and Insight Engine from version 1.4 onwards.

 ### Comparison between the rerank and noRerank templates